• What we do.

 Rust movie set

-Posted inCrime & Courts, New Mexico, Syndicated
+Posted inCrime & Courts

 Judge to weigh request to dismiss Alec Baldwin shooting case for damage to evidence during testing